Construction of a pathway map on a complicated energy landscape

 Using our $k$-HiOSD method, we can exhaustively enumerate all possible states starting from WORS.
-Figure \ref{LdGpath} presents the pathways for a number of typical $\alpha$, where the defect states specified in the nodes are illustrated on the right panel.
-Take Fig.~\ref{LdGpath}(c) for example.
+Figure \ref{LdGpath} presents the pathway maps for a number of typical $\alpha$, where the defect states specified in the nodes are illustrated on the right panel.
+Take Fig.~\ref{LdGpath}(c), for example.
 At $\alpha=15$, WORS is an index-2 saddle, which bifurcates to two boundary distortion (BD) states (related by $\pi/2$ coordinate rotation) that are index-1 saddles.
-Both BD states then further relax to two diagonal (D) states (again related by $\pi/2$ coordinate rotation) as the global minima.
-This can be compared to the pathway map in (b) when $\alpha=7$, where the index-1 WORS is the direct pattern from which the two D states bifurcate.
-Assume that we wish to design a physical device to take advantage of the different optical properties of the dual D states by switching between them \cite{tsakonas2007multistable}; the energy barrier that the device has to overcome and the intermediate states between the two D states are different for system size $\alpha=7$ (b) and $\alpha=15$ (c); the former goes through WORS and the latter through BD.
+Both BD states then further relax to two diagonal ($D$) states (again related by $\pi/2$ coordinate rotation) as the global minima.
+This can be compared to the pathway map in 2(b) when $\alpha=7$, where the index-1 WORS is the direct pattern from which the two $D$ states bifurcates.
+Assume that we wish to design a physical device to take advantage of the different optical properties of the dual $D$ states by switching between them \cite{tsakonas2007multistable}; the energy barrier that the device has to overcome and the intermediate states between the two $D$ states are different for system size $\alpha=7$ (b) and $\alpha=15$ (c); the former goes through WORS and the latter through BD.

-As $\alpha$ increases further, the pathway map becomes more complicated.
+As $\alpha$ increases further, the pathway map become more complicated.
 At $\alpha=30$, WORS is now an index-4 saddle.
-Two types of unrelated defect states, D and rotated (R) (and their related counterparts by $\pi/2$ rotation), emerge as index-0 minima.
-A different lesson from the above is learnt; the switching between the dual D states (D$_1$ and D$_2$) must go through, for example, the pathway sequence D$_1 \rightarrow$R$_{\rm e} \rightarrow$D$_2$, or vice versa, where the subscripts indicate the rotated orientations of the pattern (e=east, w=west, n=north, s=south).
-The system could be trapped in R as a metastable state because it is an energy minimum.
-In order to move to D where the global minimum resides, the R state needs to overcome an energy barrier $E_{\mathrm{J}} - E_{\mathrm{R}}$, which is available from our calculation.
+Two types of unrelated defect states, $D$ and rotated ($R$) (and their related counterparts by $\pi/2$ rotation), emerge as index-0 minima.
+A different lesson from the above is learned; the dual $D$ states are connected by a metastable $R$ state, following the dynamic pathway sequence $D_1\rightarrow J_{\mathrm{ne}}\rightarrow R_{e}\rightarrow J_{\mathrm{se}}\rightarrow D_2$, or vice versa, where the subscripts indicate the rotated orientations of the pattern \cite{kusumaatmaja2015free}.
+The system could be trapped in $R$ as a metastable state because it is an energy minimum.
+In order to move to $D$ where the global minimum resides, the $R$ state needs to overcome an energy barrier $E_{J} - E_{R}$, which is available from our calculation.
 From the Kramers theory \cite{kramers1940brownian}, we can then estimate the trapping time to find out the relaxation kinetics of the bistable system \cite{bhattacharjee1989kramers}.